computational-linguistics-class/computational-linguistics-class.github.io/assignment2.md

 ### Implement a majority class baseline

 You should start by implementing simple baselines as classifiers.
 Your first baseline is a majority class baseline which is one of the most simple classifier.
-You should complete the function `all_complex(data_file)`, which takes in the file name of one of the datasets, labels each word in the dataset as complex, and prints out the precision, recall, and fscore.
+You should complete the function `all_complex(data_file)`, which takes in the file name of one of the datasets, labels each word in the dataset as complex, and returns out the precision, recall, and f-score.

 Please report the precision, recall, and f-score on both the training data and the development data individually to be graded.